deepraining/lila/README.md

 The later loaded config values will override the former loaded config values.

-## 6. Use mock data im developing.
+## 6. Use mock data in developing.

 When in developing, using mock data to debug locally is recommended.
 There are two ways: